 Board members conduct the business of the Association by attending meetings twice a year, to decide on policies and actions, and to promote and help to organise alumni activities, events and networks.

 The Association aims to form an enthusiastic and resourceful Board that will be representative of gender and nationality, as well as the different categories of EMBL alumni, including all EMBL Units, different fields within molecular biology, scientists at different stages of their career, non-scientific staff, and alumni working in industry as well as in academia.

-Board members are elected for a term of three years.
+Board members are elected for a term of four years.

-More details can be found in the EMBL Alumni Association Statutes under Documents.
+More details can be found in the EMBL Alumni Association Statutes.